Additional Roles Team

 What will the Kingfisher PCN Additional Roles Team do?

-There are 7 National Service specifications that we are expected to deliver by 2022:
+There are 7 National Service specifications that we are expected to deliver:

 • Structured medication reviews (ensuring all medication remains appropriate and safe).